Net vs Gross Income: Key Differences for Financial Success

 Calculation of Gross Income

 Gross income refers to total earnings without any deductions.
 For individuals, it includes wages and salaries.
-For businesses, it encompasses sales revenues before expenses like cost of goods sold.
+For businesses, it encompasses sales revenues before expenses like the cost of goods sold.
 This figure provides a top-line understanding of financial potential.

 Calculation of Net Income